Discover Iceland

 We'll enjoy some free time in this beautiful city to explore at our own pace, before continuing on to our next stop, the mythical Goðafoss Waterfall.
 This spectacular waterfall has to be seen to be believed.
 Goðafoss cascades over a curved edge spanning over 30 metres in width and falls 12 metres deep into a bright blue pool at the bottom.

 An early start to the day and a short walk will see us reaching the beautiful Dettifoss Waterfall found in Vatnajökull National Park.
 Said to be the second most powerful waterfall in Europe after the Rhine Falls in Switzerland, Dettifoss Waterfall is 100 metres wide and is 45 metres tall!
 It's also referred to by some as the ‘The Beast' in comparison to ‘The Beauty' that is Goðafoss, due to its power rather than appearance.
-We'll then make a photo stop at Ásbyrgi Canyon before setting off on an exciting whale watching cruise.
+We’ll then stop to stretch our legs at the Ásbyrgi Canyon and enjoy the view from the lookout points, before setting off on an exciting whale watching cruise.

 Special Experience: Embark on an unforgettable whale watching cruise in Húsavík, aboard a traditional Icelandic oak ship.